Pratham-Kachhadia/Pratham-Kachhadia/README.md

-# Hello there, I'm Pranith 👋
+# Hello there, I'm Pratham 👋

 ## I'm an undergraduate Computer Science student at University of Minnesota!